seetaresearch/dragon/docs/api/python/torch.rst

   : Compute the element-wise addition.

   `arange(...) <torch/arange.html>`_
-  : Return a tensor with evenly spaced values within a interval.
+  : Return a tensor of evenly spaced values within a interval.

   `argmax(...) <torch/argmax.html>`_
   : Return the indices of maximum elements along the given axis.